Looking to boost your knowledge of the Caribbean and win the next pub quiz? Make a start with these fun facts about the US Virgin Islands!

 The islands also export its delicious rum.

-Do you know any interesting facts about the USVI that we’ve missed?
-Let us know in the comments section below!
+Do you know any fun facts about the USVI?
+Share them in the comments section below!